Thanks for joining me!

 Good company in a journey makes the way seem shorter. — Izaak Walton

-Just to let everybody know upfront that most of my articles are about forging a working partnership with humans’ best friend.
+Just to let everybody know upfront that most of my articles are about forging a working partnership with humans’ best friend – the dog.

 My Smith Magazine’s Six-Word Memoir: Embracing diversity, outward bound, supporting causes.

-At my previous American employer, I was affectionately nicknamed ‘Clark Kent’ of ‘Superman’ fame for obvious reasons.
+At my previous American employer, Wells Fargo, I was affectionately nicknamed ‘Clark Kent’ of ‘Superman’ fame by my boss for 8 years and a mentor for last 17 years (Carol Espie) for obvious reasons.
 I have continued writing with that nom de plume.

 I started writing for Columbia’s Engineering Newsletter, which was called ‘Pulse’ and I have been writing ever since then, mostly for organizational newsletters and magazines.
 I also completed Executive Management Program at Northwestern’s Kellogg School of Management.

-I hail from Pakistan where I was a country boy at heart, growing up close to wilderness and with many farm animals.
+I hail from Pakistan where I was a country boy at heart till the age of 18, growing up close to wilderness and with many farm animals.
 I never came to terms with city dwellers and city life.
-I am mostly living out of my country of origin since 1980s.
+I am mostly living out of my country of origin since 1990s.